top of page

 batty.jpg

 Our nature-based small-group education is holistic and learner-led.
-We allow children to develop themselves through healthy engagement with risk, problem-solving, and self-discovery in a hands-on and thoughtful manner.
+We allow children to develop themselves through healthy engagement with risk, problem-solving, and self-discovery in a hands-on manner.

 We believe that children are strong, capable, and full of potential.
-Children learn through play, imagination, and observing nature.
+Children learn through play, imagination, and observing nature, which helps foster the development of creativity, independence, and confidence.

 Elements of Forest School